manuelkiessling/hands-blocks-cannons/docs/BUILDING_AN_APP.md

 export function createMyAppConfig(): SessionRuntimeConfig {
   return {
     maxParticipants: 2,
-    tickEnabled: false,  // Set to true if you need a game loop
+    tickEnabled: false,  // Set to true if you need a real-time update loop
     tickIntervalMs: 16,
   };
 }